 I took a nap downstairs and I was out like a rock.
 The guy I told me to wake me up said he tried three times – no wonder I felt a sense of de ja vu when he finally succeeded!
 I stay in sluggish sleep mode for several hours and I am glad.
 I am finally putting the pieces together – I am sitting in front of the sliding glass doors in the shrine room and they are not the greatest insulated panes.
 Therefore I am realizing that my kidneys have been struggling to stay warm for like, the entire retreat up to this point!
 From my experience with bodywork I know this is highly not recommended.
 It would explain some of my vivid, strange little dreamlets that I have when I lie down in the shrine room.
 I close the curtains and make certain to keep extra layers on me.

 Today I learn that the prayers inside my prayer wheel are pretty much junk.
-It turns out the merchants put old looking scrolls in there to add to their appeal but the prayers are not old at all – just smudged and unclear… Harrumph!
+It turns out the merchants put old looking scrolls in there to add to their appeal but the prayers are not old at all – just smudged and unclear… (they were not legitimate prayers to begin with in this case.)
+Harrumph!
 I need to purchase good quality prayers.
 And I am wondering about all the previous rotations of my wheel – do they still “count” (toward merit earned?).
 I definitely had faith in my prayer wheel being a productive thing to spin.
 And then what about all the people who I handed my prayer wheel too – does my faith keep them covered?
 Very curious indeed.

 Tonight had delicous tukpa – Tibetan noodle soup.
 Unfortunately I remember too late that my body cannot really take much in the way of processed grains (flour), and I start to feel sick again (stopped up).
 How can I guard my mind from turning sour when I feel sick?